 The question that is assessed in this paper is whether cross-linguistic generalisations of constructions exist and whether they include generalisation over form as well.
 It is argued that language affiliation is not plausibly conceptualised or modelled as an explicit tag on linguistic units.
 Therefore, the degree of generalisation and the internal structure of constructions have to account for the attested bilingual data.
 I analysed examples from literature focusing on the contact between Slavic and Finno-Ugric languages and English.
 As the data shows, it is not necessary to assume that generalisations in the form of syntactic functions are used by bilinguals when they code-switch.
 Likewise, typological evidence as well as major deviations in the grammatical categories used in comparable construction across and within languages suggest that grammatical categories are also not likely the locus of cross-linguistic generalisations.
 Instead, speakers seem to utilise rather substantive phonological forms.
 I conclude that cross-linguistic generalisations between typologically distinct languages evolve mainly on the semantic level but do not include form.
-This means that they do not replace language-based point of view.
+This means that they do not replace language-specific constructions, but are mere abstractions of them, just as expected from a usage-based point of view.
 The phonological form of constructs may be influenced by crosslinguistic generalisations if one language does not code the symbolic links of the construction's components overtly.
 Since this conclusion holds for typologically distinct languages only, it is not impossible that speakers of typologically similar or genealogically related languages develop cross-linguistic generalisations over similar forms.